runekaito/Discord-BDSX/README.md

 - .list
 Even unauthorized persons can, by default, obtain a list of persons currently logged in to the server by executing ".list".

+- .ping
+Verify if the server is online.

+- .info
+Displays the version of the plug-in and the name of the developer.

 ---
 > **Warning**